 Experimental Treatments and Setup

 The experiment was laid out in a split-plot design with three replications.
-Soil amendments were assigned to the main plots: which comprised cow dung (9.6 kg/plot), Poultry manure (9.6 kg/plot), CAMAZEB® (positive control; applied 2 weeks before transplanting) and untreated soil (negative control).
-While, Biofumigant crops were arranged in the sub-plots; consisted of Cabbage (Brassica oleracea; 2.4 kg/plot), Onion (Allium cepa; 0.4 kg/plot), Garlic (Allium sativum; 1.2 kg/plot) and Unamended soil as control.
-Bio-fumigants were sliced, incorporated 2–3 cm deep, and allowed to decompose for 7 days before transplanting (Haruna, 2023).
+Soil amendments were assigned to the main plots: which comprised cow dung (9.6 kg/plot), poultry manure (9.6 kg/plot), CAMAZEB® (positive control; applied 2 weeks before transplanting), and untreated soil (negative control).
+While, biofumigant crops were arranged in the sub-plots; consisted of cabbage (Brassica oleracea; 2.4 kg/plot), onion (Allium cepa; 0.4 kg/plot), garlic (Allium sativum; 1.2 kg/plot) and unamended soil as control.
+Bio-fumigants were sliced, incorporated 2–3 cm deep, and allowed to decompose for 7 days before transplanting (Haruna, 2023).What about seedling inoculation and transplantation?
+When did you inoculate seedling?
+What was the incubation period? when did you transplanted in the unit plot? what was the seedling number per plot? what was the irrigation type?
+Flood or single seedling root zone wateration?
+As this is a field experiment with a devastation soil borne pathogen, please mention each and everything you have done in the field

+Did you repeated this experiment? a single year data is often not enough for a specific conclusion.

 Disease Assessment

 Vascular discoloration (VD) was assessed on every infected plant using a 1–9 scale (Marley and Hillocks, 1996): 1=No browning, 2=Browning only around stem base, 3=Patchy browning limited below the first stem node, 4=Strong browning limited below the first stem node, 5=Browning extending above the first stem node, 6=Browning in up to half the total number of nodes, 7= Browning in more than half the stem nodes, 8=Strong vascular browning in all but the uppermost internode, 9= Strong browning throughout the vascular tissue.
 The VD value was calculated as the average of scores from all assessed plants.

+Please add disease severity percentage formula here?

+How did you assessed the browning?
+Visulal observation?
+After how many days of seedling transplantation?
+Or during harvesting of fruit?
+From how many plants did you assessed this data?
+From the entire field? or from randomly selected plants?

+Did you split the stems then recorded the browning data?
+The those seedling must be lost.
+The how did you counted vegetative growth data?

 Data Collection and Analysis